 Blogging is a digital marketing tactic that’s proven to boost organic search rankings and increase healthcare website traffic over time.
 This is because search engines like Google regularly crawl websites for new content.
 When you publish blog posts about your products, search engines surmise that your practice is an authority on those products, and they feel confident sending searchers to your site.
 According to HubSpot, companies that blog receive 55 percent more visitors than companies that do not blog.

-Additionally, blogging can help position your practice as the go-to place for particular products in your area.
+Additionally, blogging can help position your practice as the go-to place for particular health products in your area.
 Blogging also allows you to go into greater detail about your products — detail you might not be able to provide via a product page located elsewhere on your healthcare website.
 Plus, with blog posts, you can offer a different perspective on products, whether that’s a product review or comparison.

-Social media is an ideal digital marketing platform to promote out-of-pocket products.
+Social media is an ideal digital marketing platform to promote out-of-pocket health products.
 One reason is because social media is widely used and regularly accessed.
 According to the Pew Research Center, 73 percent of U.S. adults use YouTube, 69 percent use Facebook, and 37 percent use Instagram.
 Fifty-one percent of YouTube users, 74 percent of Facebook users, and 63 percent of Instagram users access the sites at least once per day.